$B-L$ model in light of the CDF II result: Introduction

 \section{Introduction}

-The Standard model (SM) of electroweak theory with $SU(2)\otimes U(1)$ gauge symmetry is highly successful in explaining most of the observations in particle physics experiments.
-With the recent finding of the Higgs like boson with mass 125 GeV at the LHC~\cite{ATLAS:2012yve,CMS:2012qbp}, seems to complete the SM.
-Despite its ability to explain most observable phenomena, the SM cannot be considered the final theory of particle physics.
-There is an ever-increasing number of observations such as the discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq} and the existence of dark matter~(DM) at cosmic scales~\cite{Planck:2018vyg} that put serious questions on the SM predictions.
+The Standard Model~(SM) of electroweak theory with $SU(2)\otimes U(1)$ gauge symmetry is highly successful in explaining most of the observations in particle physics experiments.
+The recent finding of the Higgs-like boson with mass 125 GeV at the LHC~\cite{ATLAS:2012yve,CMS:2012qbp}, seems to complete the SM.
+Despite its ability to explain most observable phenomena, the SM cannot be considered the final theory of the particle physics.
+There is an ever-increasing number of observations, such as the discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq} and the existence of dark matter~(DM) at cosmic scales~\cite{Planck:2018vyg}, that put serious questions on the SM predictions.
 In addition to this, the CDF-II collaboration recently published their high precision measurement of the $W$ boson mass $M_W^{\rm CDF} = 80.4335 \pm 0.0094$ GeV~\cite{CDF:2022hxs}, which reveals a $7$-$\sigma$ difference from the SM expectation $M_W^{\rm SM} = 80.354 \pm 0.007$ GeV~\cite{ParticleDataGroup:2020ssz}.
+This is a significant deviation, and new physics is required to account for it.
 This leads us to investigate the extension of SM, which can account for the aforementioned problems with SM.